Closing in 2 seconds...

 With a current membership of over 2700 throughout Europe, the European Society of Regional Anaesthesia and Pain Therapy was founded in 1980 to further knowledge healthcare professionals interested in regional Anaesthesia in Europe.
 The target audience is clinical practitioners and residents/research fellows that are practicing anaesthesiology and pain management: emergency, intensive care, surgeries and pain and reanimation units.

-The 3rd ESRA Pain Cadaver Workshop is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The 26th ESRA Regional Anaesthesia Cadaver Workshop 2017 is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

-The 3rd ESRA Pain Cadaver Workshop is designated for a maximum of, or up to, 6 European external CME credits.
+The 26th ESRA Regional Anaesthesia Cadaver Workshop 2017 is designated for a maximum of, or up to, 12 European external CME credits.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.

 The CME/CPD certificate will be available after completing the online evaluation and credit claiming procedure.
 The process takes about 5 minutes.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.

 2. Complete the anonymous online evaluation3.
 Complete the credit claim form and submit4.
-The CME/CPD certificate will be available for download; retain for your personal records
+The CME/CPD certificate will be available for download; fill-in and retain for your personal records

-Kindly note that the 3rd ESRA Pain Cadaver Workshop online evaluation will be active on the last day of the meeting.
+Kindly note that the 26th ESRA Cadaver Workshop online evaluation will be active on the last day of the meeting.
 You will then be able to access it and claim your CME/CPD certificate.

 In accordance with CME/CPD accreditation criteria and standards for commercial support to ensure balance, independence, objectivity, and scientific rigor, those in control of the educational content must disclose potential or actual conflicts of interest.
 Disclosure information is evaluated and conflicts of interest resolved.
 Disclosure is made to participants prior to the activity.
 Participants will be asked on the evaluation to assess the objectivity and independence of the event.